Job title:

 Office hours:

-Her latest film is Surviving Translation (2023); an experiential documentary about the mistranslation of female immigrants and the irreversible consequences it can have on them.
-Her previous film, The Black Veil (2021), was an intimate portrayal of a non-binary person and the challenges they face.
-It was commissioned by the Scottish Documentary Institute and BBC Scotland in association with Screen Scotland.
+As a Director, her latest film is Surviving Translation (2023); an experiential documentary about the mistranslation of female immigrants and the irreversible consequences it can have on them.
+Her previous films include Balancing A Dream (Al Jazeera Witness, 2012), Long Live Livi (BBC Scotland, 2020) and The Black Veil (BBC Scotland, 2021) – which was an intimate portrayal of a non-binary person and the challenges they face.

 Ling brings over sixteen years of filmmaking experience to her teaching.
 This filmmaking experience is wide-ranging – including her work as a self-shooting camera person and as a feature-length Editor and Director.